eagomez2/h5pack/docs/index.md

 # Welcome to h5pack
-`h5pack` is a utility made to pack, unpack and inspect HDF5 audio datasets using data and annotations of various sources.
+`h5pack` is a utility made to pack, analyze and unpack HDF5 audio datasets using data and annotations of various sources.
 HDF5 is an open-source file format for storing large, complex data.
 It uses a directory-like structure to organize data within the file.
-Click <a href="https://www.hdfgroup.org/solutions/hdf5/" target="_blank">here</a> to learn more about HDF5.
+Click [here](https://www.hdfgroup.org/solutions/hdf5/) to learn more about HDF5.
 Among other, HDF5 provides:

 - Efficient storage: Handles large datasets with chunking and compression, reducing disk space usage.
 - Fast I/O: Optimized for rapid reading/writing of multi-dimensional data, improving data loading speeds.